natashaclerkin/maisigh-MS4/README.md

 ### External user’s goal:

 - Purchase desired items by a secure means.
-- Easily find inspiration for an accessory or locate a specific jewellery piece based on type, price, alphabetically, rating or from a personal wish list.
+- Easily find inspiration for an accessory or locate a specific jewellery piece based on type, price, name, rating or from a personal wish list.
 - Share desired items or purchases with social following or with friends directly.
 - Have an enjoyable experience on the primary visit as well as future visits.

-### Site owner's goal:
+### Site owner/Admin's goal:
 - Provide a professional, accessible and secure ecommerce site where users can find desired items.
 - Promote handcrafted, fashionable and sustainable Irish jewellery online.
 - Earn profit by making a selection of handcrafted, sustainable Irish jewellery available to users.